Second Italian War of Independence: War

 The Piedmontese-French army took Milan and slowly marched further east to finish off Austria before Prussia could get involved.

-During the retreat, the Austrians won one of their only victories of the war, when Karl von Urban defeated Giuseppe Garibaldi at the Battle of Treponti.
+During the retreat, the Austrians won one of their few victories of the war, when Karl von Urban defeated Giuseppe Garibaldi at the Battle of Treponti.

 The Austrians found out that the French had halted at Brescia and decided that they should counterattack along the river Chiese.
 The two armies met accidentally around Solferino, which precipitated a confused series of battles.

 A French corps held off three Austrian corps all day at Medole and kept them from joining the larger battle around Solferino, where, after a day-long battle, the French broke through.
 Ludwig von Benedek with the Austrian VIII Corps was separated from the main force and defended Pozzolengo against the Piedmontese part of the opposing army.
 It was successful, but the entire Austrian army retreated after the breakthrough at Solferino and withdrew back into the Quadrilateral.

 Meanwhile, in the north of Lombardy, the Italian volunteers of Giuseppe Garibaldi's Hunters of the Alps defeated the Austrians at Varese and Como, and the Piedmontese-French Navy landed 3,000 soldiers and conquered the islands of Losinj (Lussino) and Cres (Cherso), in Dalmatia.